rainDelay9/lemontime/README.md

 1. POST route is responsible for creating new timers.
 POST route generates a new UUID (UUID4), and that is used to save the timer in two places in the DB:

-    a.
-An entry indexed by the timer ID, which contains the (epoch) time to fire, and a status.
+    - An entry indexed by the timer ID, which contains the (epoch) time to fire, and a status.
-    b.
-An entry indexed by the time to fire which contains a map of "id -> url".
+    - An entry indexed by the time to fire which contains a map of "id -> url".

 This double schema is intended to negate the need for expensive scan operations (equivalent to a SELECT \* WHERE...
 SQL query) when querying for elapsed timers.
 The purpose of negating this is twofold: It is cheaper, and it is (much) faster - pretty much constant query time no matter how many timers have been created.
+The Route's body is verified by API Gateway. (in case you're wondering why there are no structure checks in Lambda code)

+2. GET route simply returns the timer id, number of seconds remaining until fire, and a status (ACTIVE/SUCCESS) depending on if the timer has already fired.

 ### Backend

 The backend is comprised of three main parts:

-1. Trigger - This component, built from an AWS Fargate-backed python application, with an SSM parameter and an SQS queue (Distribution queue) is responsible for triggering url firing flow every second.
+1. Trigger - This component, built from an [AWS Fargate-backed](https://aws.amazon.com/fargate/) python application, with an SSM parameter and an SQS queue (Distribution queue) is responsible for triggering url firing flow every second.
 It uses the SSM parameter for non-volatile storage of the latest second for which the flow was triggered (this is in case the application fails and there needs to be a firing of missed timers), where the messages sent to SQS queue are simply the current epoch second (e.g. 1651765337 for Thursday, May 5, 2022 3:42:17 PM GMT).
 1. Distribution lambda - This lambda function reads the timer entry for that specific second from DB, and if it exists writes a message for each timer that is scheduled to set off in that second to Fire SQS queue.
-1. Fire lambda - receives a pair of (id, url) as input from Fire queue, send a POST message to the URL, and then updates the status of timer entry with id accordingly.
+1. Fire lambda - receives a pair of (id, url) as input from Fire queue, sends a POST message to the URL, and then updates the status of the timer entry with the id in DB.

 ## Notes, Questions, and Improvements